palet-global/palma.py/README.md

 data: "hearty!<|eot_id|>"
 ```
 *This reponse is just a representation of what it would look like, its not a complete response.

 ## Optimizations

 - Make the code `Typed Python`

 ## Contributing

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See [contributing guidelines](CONTRIBUTING.md) for ways to get started.